Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 This section details how some of the Nextor features work internally.
 This may be useful to develop applications that make use of these features as an alternative to the supplied Nextor tools.

-## 7.1.
+### 7.1.
 One-time boot keys

-The [one-time boot keys mechanism](Nextor%203.0%20User%20Manual.md#2102-one-time-boot-keys) kicks in at boot time when the zero-terminated signature string NEXTOR_BOOT_KEYS is found at address A100h.
-In that case, the status of the alphanumeric keys are taken from the bytes that follow the signature, instead of being read from the keyboard, as the following table shows; a bit set to 1 means that the key is considered to be pressed.
+The one-time boot keys mechanism (see _[2.10.2.
+One-time boot keys](Nextor%203.0%20User%20Manual.md#2102-one-time-boot-keys)_ in the user manual) kicks in at boot time when the zero-terminated signature string NEXTOR_BOOT_KEYS is found at address A100h.
+In that case, the status of the alphanumeric keys is taken from the bytes that follow the signature, instead of being read from the keyboard, as the following table shows; a bit set to 1 means that the key is considered to be pressed.

 | Address | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0 |
 |:-------:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|